Curriculum

 This practicum builds the confidence needed to succeed in a clinical setting while laying a strong foundation of skills and techniques.
 It prepares students for the upper-year clinic, where they further refine these critical clinical skills.

-In our upper-year clinic, students:
+In our upper-year clinic, students

 • Refine patient observation and evaluation skills